-The policy of the Police Department is to safeguard the rights of all individuals irrespective of their race, color, national origin, ancestry, gender, religion, religious practice, age, disability, or sexual orientation.
+The policy of the Police Department is to safeguard the rights of all individuals irrespective of their race, color, national origin, ethnicity, gender, gender expression or identity, religion, religious practice, age, disability, or sexual orientation.
 Any acts or threats of violence, property damage, harassment, intimidation, or other crimes which appear to be bias incidents are viewed very seriously by the Nassau County Police Department and will be given high priority.
-This Department will use every necessary resource rapidly and decisively to identify the perpetrators and take vigorous enforcement action.
+This Department will use every necessary resource rapidly and decisively to identify the perpetrators and take vigorous enforcement action to safeguard the rights of all individuals, while remaining mindful of and responsive to the particular fears and distress typically suffered by victims, the potential for reprisal and escalation of violence, and the farreaching negative consequences of these crimes on victims, their families, and the community.